faisalmemon/ios-crash-dump-analysis-book/examples/icdab_wrap_ios/NilOptionalUnwrap.md

     }
 ```

-This code will crash, since it implicitly unwraps the optional which has been set to `nil`.
+This code will crash, since it implicitly unwraps the optional, which has been set to `nil`.

 ### Crash Report for unwrapped nil optionals